eth-brownie/brownie/docs/tests.rst

         }
     }

 From this we know that the branch is within the ``add`` function, and that the related source code starts at position 147 and ends at 153.
-The final boolean is used internally to determine whether a branch evaluated ``True`` or ``False``.
+The final boolean indicates whether a jump means the branch evaluated truthfully of falsely - in this case, a jump means it evaluated ``True``.